Non-Invertible Duality Transformation Between SPT and SSB Phases: Kramers-Wannier transformation

 We have already shown in Eq.~\eqref{eq:hatt_u} that the spatial twist (boundary condition) $\hat{t}$ of the dual spins is linked to the spin-flip parity $u$ of the original spins, via the Kramers-Wannier transformation.

 Let us also clarify the relation between the spin-flip parity $\hat{u}$ of the dual spins and the spatial twist $t$ of the original spins.
-We consider a general state of the original spins
+We assume $\ket{\psi}$ is with in the sector labeled by $(u,t)$, i.e.